IgorKowalczyk/is-browser/readme.md

 # Is :Firefox

-🦊 Add support for firefox: tag in Tailwind.css
+🦊 🦊 Add support for `firefox:` variant in Tailwind.css
 <br><br><br>

 ---